Soviet Union in World War II

-The bulk of Soviet fighting took place on the Eastern Front—including the Continuation War with Finland—but it also invaded Iran in August 1941 with the British, and the Soviets later entered the war against Japan in August 1945, which began with an invasion of Manchuria.
-The Soviets had border conflicts with Japan up to 1939 before signing a non-aggression pact with Japan in 1941.
+The bulk of Soviet fighting took place on the Eastern Front—including the Continuation War with Finland—but it also invaded Iran in August 1941 with the British.
+The Soviets later entered the war against Japan in August 1945, which began with an invasion of Manchuria.
+They had border conflicts with Japan up to 1939 before signing a non-aggression pact in 1941.
 Stalin had agreed with the Western Allies to enter the war against Japan at the Tehran Conference in 1943 and at the Yalta Conference in February 1945 once Germany was defeated.
-The entry of the Soviet Union in the war against Japan along with the atomic bombings by the United States led to Japan to surrender, marking the end of World War II.
+The entry of the Soviet Union in the war against Japan along with the atomic bombings by the United States led to Japan's surrender, marking the end of World War II.
+During the war, the Soviet Union, along with the United States, the United Kingdom and China, were considered the Big Four of Allied powers.

 The Soviet Union suffered the greatest number of casualties in the war, losing more than 20 million citizens, about a third of all World War II casualties.
 The full demographic loss to the Soviet people was even greater.
 The German Generalplan Ost aimed to create more Lebensraum (lit. 'living space') for Germany through extermination.
 An estimated 3.5 million Soviet prisoners of war died in German captivity as a result of deliberate mistreatment and atrocities, and millions of civilians, including Soviet Jews, were killed in the Holocaust.
-However, at the expense of a large sacrifice, the Soviet Union emerged as a global superpower.
-The Soviets installed dependent communist governments in Eastern Europe, and tensions with the United States became known as the Cold War.
+However, at the cost of a large sacrifice, the Soviet Union emerged as a global superpower.
+The Soviets installed dependent communist governments in Eastern Europe, and tensions with the United States and the Western allies grew to what became known as the Cold War.